kyla100/AboutMe-1/README.md

   * http://hcyfoundation.org/
   * https://www.nwchinesealliance.org/
   * http://xstreamlc.com/
-* Designed and developed the website for the valorant community to revolutionize how players search for lineups.
+* Designed and developed the video game website for the valorant community to revolutionize how players search for lineups.
   * http://LineupsValorant.com/
 * Volumteer for counseling kids with video gaming problems
 * Teaching community kids computer science, game development (c#, c++), and python and web programming